Intevation/intelmq-webinput-csv/docs/User-Guide.md

 * skip initial space: ignore whitespace after delimiter
 * has header: If checked, the first line of the file will be shown in the preview, but will not be used for submission.
 * skip initial N lines: number of lines (*after* the header) which should be ignored for preview and submission.
-* load N lines maximum: number of lines for the preview, plus the header.

 #### Preview